-The data come from the Swedish Level of living surveys (LNU) from 1974, 1981, 1991, and 2000.
-At each occasion, a national probability sample of about 6,000 adults (15-75 years 1974 and 1981, 18-75 years 1991 and 2000) residing in Sweden were interviewed (by personal visits) about their living conditions along several dimensions, such as education, working conditions, health, housing, and family life.
-The non-response rate was 14.8 percent in 1974, increasing to 23.4 percent in 2000.
-The samples have a panel structure, such that all individuals in the sample at t_1 (1974-1991) are included in the sample at t_2 (1981-2000) if still within the targeted age range and residing in Sweden.
+residing in Sweden were interviewed (by personal visits) about their living conditions along several dimensions, such as education, working conditions, health, housing, and family life.
+The non-response rate was 14.8% in 1974, increasing to 23.4% in 2000.
+The samples have a panel structure, such that all individuals in the sample at t_1 (1974- 1991) are included in the sample at t_2 (1981-2000) if still within the targeted age range and residing in Sweden.
 New members of the sample are drawn at each time-point, entering either through age or immigration.
-In the analyses in this paper, we use data on 6,426 individuals who were employed respondents aged 19-65 on at least one of the four interview occasions: 3,112 in 1974, 3,285 in 1981, 3,326 in 1991, and 3,060 in 2000.
-2,622 of these respondents have participated (and been employed) once, 1,944 twice, 1,167 three times, and 693 individuals have responded (and been employed) at all four occasions.
+In the analyses in this paper, we use data on 6426 individuals who were employed respondents aged 19-65 on at least one of the four interview occasions: 3112 in 1974, 3285 in 1981, 3326 in 1991, and 3060 in 2000.
+2622 of these respondents have participated (and been employed) once, 1944 twice, 1167 three times, and 693 individuals have responded (and been employed) at all four occasions.
+The analyses pertain to all employees, where employees are defined as those working for somebody other than themselves at least 10 h per week.

 Table 1 shows descriptive statistics for all variables used in the empirical analyses below.
-ED_t (t = 1974-2000) is the respondent's attained number of years of full-time education beyond compulsory school.
-REt is the required ED in the worker's current (t) job, according to the respondent's own assessment.
+ED_t (t=1974-2000) is the respondent's attained number of years of full-time education beyond compulsory school.
+RE_t is the required ED in the worker's current (t) job, according to the respondent's own assessment.
 RE is thus a crucial variable, on which all of the empirical results depend.
-The variable is based on two interview questions, phrased: (a) "Is any schooling or vocational training above elementary schooling necessary for your job?".
-(Yes - No.) (b) "About how many years of education above elementary school are necessary?"
+The variable is based on two interview questions, phrased: (a) "Is any schooling or vocational training above elementary schooling necessary for your job?"
+(Yes-No.) (b) "About how many years of education above elementary school are necessary?"
 (Number of years, ungrouped.)
-Respondents answering 'No' to (a), or 'Yes' to (a) but less than '1' to (b), are assigned RE = 0, while respondents answering 'Yes' to (a) and at least '1' to (b) are assigned RE = x, where x is the response to (b).
+Respondents answering 'No' to (a), or 'Yes' to (a) but less than '1' to (b), are assigned RE=0, while respondents answering 'Yes' to (a) and at least '1' to (b) are assigned RE = x, where x is the response to (b).
 This information is of high quality, as indicated by both reliability and validity tests.
-First, in LNU 1991 re-interviews were made with a random subsample of respondents.
-The outcome of the double interviews showed that indicator (a) had a Cohen's kappa of 0.82 (N = 133), while indicator (b) had a Pearson's r of 0.88 (N = 76), not much less than ED (r = 0.95); see Bygren (1995).
-Second, RE correlates highly with external judgments of the respondents' occupation (r = 0.70 with the SEI code of Statistics Sweden, indicating typical educational requirements by occupation as listed by the Swedish public employment exchange).
-Third, RE is a very strong predictor of wage rates (r = 0.51 with $\ln(\text{wage/hour})$ in LNU 1991), significantly stronger than the corresponding value for ED (r = 0.33), and even as strong by itself as a full Mincer model (ED plus experience and its square; R = 0.51).
+First, in LNU 1991 reinterviews were made with a random subsample of respondents.
+The outcome of the double interviews showed that indicator (a) had a Cohen's kappa of 0.82 (N=133), while indicator (b) had a Pearson's r of 0.88 (N=76), not much less than ED (r=0.95); see Bygren (1995).
+Second, RE correlates highly with external judgments of the respondents' occupation (r=0.83 with the SEI code of Statistics Sweden, indicating typical educational requirements by occupation as listed by the Swedish public employment exchange; N=183 occupations).
+Third, RE is a very strong predictor of wage rates (r=0.51 with ln(wage/h) in LNU 1991), significantly stronger than the corresponding value for ED (r=0.33), and even as strong by itself as a full Mincer model (ED plus experience and its square; R=0.51).